 At this time next year, that last scenario will be brought to you by either Lindsey Boylan, Elizabeth Caputo, Brad Hoylman, Ben Kallos, Mark Levine, or Kim Watkins.
 They’re the six people determined to be replace term-limited Gale Brewer as Manhattan Borough President (MBP).

-Chelsea Community News begins its coverage of this race with a Q&A that’s as curious about the person as it is about their policies.
+Chelsea Community News’ latest coverage of this race is a Q&A that’s as curious about the person as it is about their policies.
 All candidates were sent the same questions.
-Below, find responses from New York State Senator Brad Hoylman.
-As other candidates respond, we’ll add the hyperlink to their Q&A at the tail end of this one.
-For info about the Primary Election (June 22) and the General Election (Nov.
-2), visit https://vote.nyc.
+Below, find responses from Brad Hoylman.
+As other candidates respond, we’ll add the hyperlink to their Q&A at the tail end of this one (currently, that list is comprised of Lindsey Boylan, Elizabeth Caputo, Mark Levine, and Kim Watkins).
+For info about the Democratic Primaries (June 22) and the General Election (Nov.
+2)—including the protocol for Ranked Choice Voting—visit https://vote.nyc.